redis/redis-doc/commands/getdel.md

-This command is similar to `GET`, except for the fact that it also deletes the _key_ on success (if, and only if, the key's value type is a string).
+This command is similar to `GET`, except for the fact that it also deletes the _key_ on success (if, and only if, the key's value type is a [Redis string](/docs/data-types/strings)).

 @return